Household Bubbling Strategies for Epidemic Control and Social Connectivity: Introduction

-In this manuscript, we introduce an epidemic model that explicitly accounts for household structure, labor activity, and social bubble formation.
-We use a network-based model where households are represented as fully connected subgraphs or cliques, and only household members who are economically active are allowed to establish connections with other people outside their households.
-These household networks are built using real demographic data from Argentina, China, Israel, and Spain; and on top of these networks, we simulate a classic susceptible-infected-recovered epidemic process.
+In this paper, we introduce an epidemic model that explicitly accounts for household structure, labor activity, and social bubble formation.
+We use a network-based model where households are represented as fully connected subgraphs (i.e., cliques), and only household members who are economically active are allowed to establish connections with other people outside their households.
+These household networks are built using real demographic data from Argentina, China, Israel, and Spain, and on top of these networks, we simulate a classic susceptible-infected-recovered epidemic process.
 Based on this model, we then explore various social bubble strategies by merging households according to the number of working members.
 By using the generating function technique, we explore how epidemic risk changes under different merging scenarios.
-Our results show that, for all countries considered in this work, the best strategy is to merge households with at most one working person, because this scenario allows a substantial portion of the population to expand their social bubbles while keeping epidemic risk under control.
+In particular, we ask whether merging criteria based on the number of economically active members can improve the balance between reducing social isolation and limiting epidemic risk, compared with strategies based only on household size.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec.modeltheor}, we describe the household network, the epidemic dynamics, and the household merging strategies considered in this study.
 In Sec.~\ref{sec.ResulNoMerg}, we present baseline results for the model without household merging and derive analytical expressions for the epidemic threshold.
 We then analyze the impact of different bubble strategies on the epidemic threshold in Sec.~\ref{sec.ResulMerg}.
 Finally, we summarize our main findings in the concluding section.